moneebshammout/billing-app/readme.md

 1. Fill in the `.env` file based on the `.env.example` template.
 2. Run `docker-compose up` to start the server.
 3. The server will be running on `localhost:4000`.
+4. Use this postman workspace which contain deep documentation for service apis `https://www.postman.com/payload-architect-5997443/workspace/billing-app`

 ## Deployment Strategy